By State

 Importance of an LLC Operating Agreement

-Executing a multi-member LLC agreement allows members to define their rights and obligations and ensure the rules, procedures, and structure of an LLC are clearly established.
+Executing a multi-member LLC agreement allows the managing members to establish rights and obligations, ensuring rules, procedures, and structure of the LLC are clearly defined.

-Without this type of contract, the entity is governed by the rules and standards established by the state in which it is formed, which may or may not align with the company’s goals.
+Without an operating agreement, the entity is governed by the rules and standards listed in the statutes of the state in which it is formed, which may or may not align with the company’s goals.

 - Profit and loss allocation